SaaS Integration: How do you do it?

 Hayley Brown

 Joined Cyclr in 2020 after working in marketing teams in the eCommerce and education industries.
-She graduated from Sussex University and has a keen interest in graphic design and content writing.
+She has been writing technical integration content for 5 years and is able to turn complex ideas into visual graphics.
 Follow Hayley on LinkedIn